fluxninja/graceful-js/README.md

 export const useCharacterQuery = () => {
    return useQuery({
         queryKey: ['hello'],
-        queryFn: () => gracefulGraphQLRequest(
+        queryFn: () =>
+	gracefulGraphQLRequest(
 	  `${API_SERVICE_URL}/graphql`,
            gqlClient,
            queryHello,
            undefined,
            API_HEADERS
 	),
         enabled: false,
         retry: false,
     })
 }

 ```
-To implement graphql with any other graphql client, just add an extra fetch request before calling the graphql endpoint with the package.
+To implement graphql with any other graphql client, just add an extra `gracefulRequest` with fetch before calling the graphql endpoint with the package.
 This fetch request will get intercepted by graceful-js.

 ## Scenarios
 To get support for the rate limiting scenario by using the response body, send the following inside the error response body.